Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-emily-turner.html.markdown

 ### Emily

 I’d always wondered how far you could get on local buses.
-I’ve taken all the variations of routes to Edinburgh you mentioned and I like Edinburgh a lot as a destination.
+I’ve taken all the variations of routes to Edinburgh and I like Edinburgh a lot as a destination.
 I’m a big theatre fan and have worked at the Fringe.
 Last year my partner and I rode our bikes from Newcastle to Berwick so I spotted the X18 bus that did that route.
 It’s such a long, beautiful bus.

 So I’d been saying I wanted to do this for ages, and with the government’s £2 fare scheme, it was going to make it way cheaper than it would have been otherwise.